Skip to main content

 Miramichi River - Credit: Tourism New Brunswick

-If you're at all interested in fishing, you need to spend a day on the Miramichi RiverExternal Link Title.
+If you're at all interested in fishing, spend a day on the Miramichi River.
 The waterway is famous for fly-fishing, having one of the largest Atlantic salmon runs on the east coast.
-But what if you're not particularly interested in landing the big one?
-Well, you can still hop in a canoe or kayak and explore the river at your own pace, or slow it down even more and lazily float the river in a tube.
-Learn about the waterway and region in a riverboat, go on a nature walk on the shoreline, or even go bear-watching.
+Not into fishing?
+Canoe or kayak at your own pace, float lazily in a tube, take a riverboat tour, go on shoreline nature walks, or try bear-watching.
 There's no shortage of ways to experience Miramichi.